My mother’s drunken words cut me deep.

 But, are they true?

 The darkness of the center beckoned to me.
-Picking the lock, I slid into the pool and sunk below the surface.
+Picking the lock, I slid into the pool and sank below the surface.
 Within the water’s embrace, the voices of my demons dimmed.
 I sliced through the silkiness of the depths and the burn of countless laps dulled the pain.

 The following night, the guard nodded as I slid through the door.
 Over time, others joined.
 Betty who lost her husband.
 Joey who fights for sobriety.
 Now, the night-time lanes are full.